 What to Expect

-- Employee Conversation Guide (pdf).
 It’s hard to know what to ask about and to know what you don’t know.
-This guide can help you by providing questions you can use with your new supervisor and team members.
+This guide (pdf) provides questions you can use with your new supervisor and team members.

 - Meet your supervisor and co-workers: Get to know the people you will be working with and ask to join them for lunch.
 Try to learn the names of at least four of your co-workers by the end of the day.

 - Register for New Employee Orientation: Attending New Employee Orientation (NEO) is required for all new University of Minnesota employees.
 Attending New Employee Orientation is considered paid work time and your supervisor will allow you time to attend.
 To register and find out the time and location, visit the NEO registration website.

 - Get a U Card: The U Card is your official University of Minnesota photo ID.
 Your U Card will give you access to many campus facilities and services such as secure work locations, libraries, computer labs, and the Recreation and Wellness Center.
 You must bring a government-issued photo ID with you when you get your U Card.